-Ali Ahadi (b.
-Tehran, Iran.
-1984) is an Iranian-Canadian Vancouver based artist, writer and scholar in humanities.
-His interdisciplinary practice spans from site-specific ephemeral installations to sculpture, photo and video-based works, writing and translation.
-In Ahadi’s works, the work is constituted through addressing the problems of presentation and representation, monsteration and demonstration, and, finally, the relationships between aesthetics and contingent forms of abstractions.
+Ali Ahadi is an Iranian-Canadian Vancouver based artist and writer.
+His practice spans from site-specific ephemeral installations to sculpture, photo and video-based works, writing and translation.
+In Ahadi’s works, the work is constituted through addressing art’s problems of presentation and representation, monsteration and demonstration, and, finally, the relationships between aesthetics and contingent forms of abstractions.His proposed protocol of abstraction calls for what he terms a “monster”, an assemblage of a disorganized relation between the linguistic economy and the optical economy of an object.

 Doctoral Thesis: